ErlanBazarov/erlanbazarov.github.io/README.md

 # MyWebsite
  This is my personal website.
+Just open index2 to see it.